gazebosim/gz-sim/tutorials/blender_procedural_datasets.md

     entities under a single SDF model (default behavior).
   - Support exporting processed objects as separate SDF models (user-configured optional feature).
-  - Add option to skip exporting of `<visual>` or `<collision>` entities for some of the processed objects (user-configured optional feature).
   - Support exporting of lights.
   - Support exporting of cameras.
-  - Automatic generation of thumbnails via Blender renders.
 - **Materials**
   - Support texture baking for processed objects (should be the default behavior).